monocsqq/wordlist/README.md

 - E: Edit mode
 - R: Remove mode
 - Q: Quit

-You can add a word when you can't find it in the search mode.(I plan to add Add mode in the future)
+You can add a word when you can't find it in the search mode(I plan to add Add mode in the future).

+## Caution
+You may notice that `data.pkl` is created in the directory where you run the app.
+This file contains all the words and their meanings.
+Do not delete this file or you will lose all your data.